 - 1. What is the name of the person certifying the declaration for your State?
-Pat Conmay - 2.
+Patrick Conmay - 2.
 What is this person's title?
-Chief Nevada Highway Patrol - 3.
+Chief, Nevada Highway Patrol - 3.
 Who is your Governor's highway safety representative?
 Amy Davey - 4.
 What is this person's title?
 Division Administrator/Highway Safety Coordinator

-The State affirmatively accepts the State certification declaration written below by selecting 'yes'.
+ine 5 state anirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document